Skiing day out sparks Lebanon's latest sectarian showdown

 Residents of Kafar Zebian, a majority Christian area on the way to the resort, piled rocks and snow on the road in protest at what they saw as a provocation by Assir and his hardline supporters.
 A punch-up ensued and the Lebanese army intervened to break it up.

-With memories of the 1975-90 civil war still vivid, Lebanon’s sectarian-based political factions have tried to minimize points of friction to avoid upsetting the careful balance that has kept the peace.
+With memories of the 1975-90 civil war still vivid, Lebanon’s sectarian-based political factions have tried to minimise points of friction to avoid upsetting the careful balance that has kept the peace.

-Militant groups have traded gunfire over the past year as a civil war in neighboring Syria has deepened divisions among supporters and opponents of Syrian President Bashar al-Assad.
+Militant groups have traded gunfire over the past year as a civil war in neighbouring Syria has deepened divisions among supporters and opponents of Syrian President Bashar al-Assad.

 Until a year ago, Assir was relatively unknown.
 But his speeches against powerful Shi‘ite leader Sayyed Hassan Nasrallah and protests against Assad have won him the allegiance of many devoted Lebanese Sunnis, especially hardliners.